-- 0-19 is reserved for systemd upstream - 20-25 is reserved for systemd shipped by SUSE - 26-29 is reserved for SUSE packages (other than systemd) - 50 is reserved for drop-in files created with systemctl set-property.
+- 0-19 is reserved for systemd upstream. - 20-29 is reserved for systemd shipped by SUSE. - 30-39 is reserved for SUSE packages other than systemd. - 40-49 is reserved for third-party packages. - 50 is reserved for unit drop-in files created with systemctl set-property.

-Use a two-digit number above this range to ensure that none of the drop-in files shipped by SUSE will override your own drop-in files.
+Use a two-digit number above this range to ensure that none of the drop-ins shipped by SUSE can override your own drop-ins.